ftl-tools/project-explorer/design_docs/project_explorer.md

   - `file:path/to/file.txt`: When tapped open the file in the editor.
 When no icon is specified, use the default icon for this file type.
   - `folder:path/to/folder`: When tapped open the folder in the explorer.
 When no icon is specified, use the default icon for this file type.
   - `url:https://example.com`: When tapped open the URL in an external browser.
 When no icon is specified, attempt to fetch and use the site’s favicon; while loading show the VS Code globe codicon (`$(globe)`), and if favicon fetching fails, keep using the globe.
+  - `script:<command and args>`: When tapped run the command headlessly using the system shell.
+Script items have the VS Code run codicon (`$(run)`) by default, cannot have children, and are disabled while running.
+While running, append `...` to the label.
+Optional `cwd` and `env` fields control working directory and environment variables.

   <details>
   <summary>Test that</summary>

-  - `typeAndPath` supports the forms `file:...`, `folder:...`, and `url:https://...`.
+  - `typeAndPath` supports the forms `file:...`, `folder:...`, `url:https://...`, and `script:<command>`.
 Missing `:` separators, empty paths, or unknown types result in the item being ignored with a surfaced validation error while other valid items still render.
   - Clicking a `file:` item opens the target file in the editor; if the file does not exist, an error is shown and no editor is opened.
 When `icon` is omitted, the file’s default icon (from the current icon theme) is used.
   - Clicking a `folder:` item reveals the folder in the VS Code Explorer if it exists; if it does not exist, an error is shown and no action is taken.
 When `icon` is omitted, the default folder icon is used.
   - Clicking a `url:` item opens the URL in the system browser.
 When `icon` is omitted, the VS Code globe codicon is used.
+  - Clicking a `script:` item runs the command in a headless background task.
+When `icon` is omitted, the run codicon is used.
+While running, the item is disabled and its label appends `...`; upon completion, the label reverts and the item is re-enabled.
+Only one run per item may be active at a time.
+  - For `script:` items, `cwd` sets the process working directory (supports absolute paths, `~`, and paths relative to the first workspace folder); `env` adds/overrides environment variables for the process.
+Invalid `cwd` surfaces an error and the command is not started.
   - File and folder paths support absolute paths, `~` expansion, and paths relative to the first workspace folder.
 Invalid paths surface an error and do not break other items.
   - With `typeAndPath: "url:https://example.com"` and no `icon`, the item initially shows `$(globe)`, then updates to the site favicon when available.
   - Sites with a valid `/favicon.ico` display that icon.
 If missing, but HTML contains `<link rel="icon" ...>`, that icon is used.
   - When no favicon can be resolved or fetch fails (timeout, non-HTTP(S) scheme), the globe remains.
   - Cached favicons persist across window reloads; subsequent openings do not re-fetch within the 7-day TTL.
 Negative results are not retried within 24 hours.
   - While the favicon is being fetched, the tree remains responsive; selection state is preserved when the icon updates.
+  - Items cannot use a `script:` item as their `parentId`; such children are treated as top-level with a warning.

   [How to Test](/design_docs/vscode_extensions.md#testing)